ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 Now that you know how to use Boost's Asio library to communicate over a network asynchronously, complete the following:

-1. Write a client application that uses Boost's Asio library to asynchronously write a `std::vector<double>` data type to 127.0.0.1:1000 .
+1. Write a client application that uses Boost's Asio library and a class structure to asynchronously write a `std::vector<double>` data type to 127.0.0.1:1000 .
-1. Write a server application that uses Boost's Asio library to asynchronously read a `std::vector<double>` data type from 127.0.0.1:1000.
+1. Write a server application that uses Boost's Asio library and a class structre to asynchronously read a `std::vector<double>` data type from 127.0.0.1:1000.
 The activity_1 sub-directory is set up for you to get started.

 Also, have a look at Boost's Serialization library, you will find it helpful.